Signatures of hierarchical temporal processing in the mouse visual system: Results

-It has been hypothesized that long intrinsic timescales $\tau_C$ in neural spiking activity are a result of enhanced recurrent activity propagation in cortical networks~\cite{wilting_2019, wilting_2019a, chaudhuri_2015, zeraati_2021}.
-To check whether an increase of network recurrence can also lead to a decrease of predictability like we observed along the cortical hierarchy, we consider a minimal model of recurrent activity propagation.
+It has been hypothesized that long intrinsic timescales are a result of enhanced recurrent activity propagation in cortical networks~\cite{wilting_2019, wilting_2019a, chaudhuri_2015, zeraati2023intrinsic}, which is in line with the observed stimulus independence of the timescale hierarchy.
+However, it is not known how higher recurrence affects predictability and information timescales.
+In particular, one might expect that higher recurrence also leads to more predictable spiking, thus contradicting the observed decrease of predictability for higher areas.

+To test this we considered a minimal model of recurrent activity propagation.
 The branching network~\cite{larremore_inhibition_2014, zierenberg_tailored_2020} consists of sparsely connected units that are either active or silent in each discrete time bin.
-Activity propagation is then governed by the branching parameter $m$, which gives the mean number of units that an active unit activates in the next time step.
-Independent of recurrent activations, each unit is activated by temporally uncorrelated external input with mean rate $h$ (Fig~\ref{fig:model_results}A).
-At constant average activity $a$, we can characterize the ratio of activity that stems from recurrent activations using the recurrent amplification $a/h = 1/(1-m)$.
-It gives the mean number of generated spikes per external input activation (c.f.~\cite{london_sensitivity_2010}), and yields an effective description of recurrence that accounts for both, dynamics and structure.
-If the observed cortical hierarchy would be caused by enhanced recurrent activity propagation in higher areas, then one would expect an increase in timescales with recurrent amplification $a/h$, and a decrease in predictability with $a/h$.
-To test this, we simulated branching networks consisting of $N=1000$ units with $k=10$ outgoing connections each, and estimated $\tau_C$, $\tau_R$ and $R_{\rm tot}$ using the same procedure as for the experimental data (\nameref{sec:methods}).
+Activity propagation in the network is governed by the branching parameter $m$, which gives the mean number of units that an active unit activates in the next time step.
+Moreover, independent of recurrent activations, each unit is activated by temporally uncorrelated external input with mean rate $h$ (Fig.~\ref{fig:model_results}A).
+Recurrence in the network is then characterized by the recurrent amplification $a/h = 1/(1-m)$, which gives the mean number of generated spikes $a$ per external input activation $h$ (c.f.~\cite{london_sensitivity_2010}).
+To test how recurrent amplification $a/h$ affects timescales and predictability, we simulated branching networks consisting of $N=1000$ units with $k=10$ outgoing connections each, and estimated $\tau_C$, $\tau_R$ and $R_{\rm tot}$ using the same procedure as for the experimental data (\nameref{sec:methods}).